 Vegan vs vegetarian diet for fatty liver disease

-I know that there are more sub-branches to these main two diets, some giving you more freedom on what to eat and what not to eat, but we’ll focus on the main ones.
+I know there are endless sub-branches to these diets, some giving you more freedom than others, but let’s focus on the main two.

-The main difference between a vegan and a vegetarian is that the latter usually have products like dairy and eggs in their diet (only avoiding meat), while a vegan completely skips any type of food that has an animal origin.
+The main difference is simple: vegetarians usually keep products like dairy and eggs in their diet, only avoiding meat.
+Vegans completely skip any food of animal origin.

 Now, with this in mind, going vegan or even vegetarian sounds like a perfect choice for those suffering of a fatty liver.